Lambesc: 16th to 18th centuries

 In 1453 and in 1688, the barony Lambesc belonged to the House of Guise (branch of the House of Lorraine).
 Mary of Lorraine bequeathed it on 6 February 1686, to Mr. Armagnac, Grand Equerry of France.

 The barony included several hamlets (The Chapusse La Tour-de-Janet, Janet, Douau, Upper Libran, La Font-d'Arles, The Coussou, The Fedon, Sues and Garandeau) that constitute its fiefs.

 In 1589, Valletta laid siege to the city.
 After 300 guns given, the garrison under Esmenard of Vautubière capitulated.
 The latter and eleven of his men were hanged on the spot, thus paying the price for their loyalty to their lord the Duke of Guise.
-Lambeth, bastion of the ultra-Catholic cause, was occupied for several days by the royal troops of Henri III.
+Lambesc, bastion of the ultra-Catholic cause, was occupied for several days by the royal troops of Henri III.

 In May 1590, in the urgency of an outbreak of child fever, a hospital was established in the Fédons.
 The latter was used for only three to four months, and was forgotten until discovered by the preliminary works for the LGV Méditerranée during spring 1996.

-Under the reigns of Louis XIV and Louis XVI, Lambesc played an important political role in the history of Provence.
+Under the reigns of Louis XIV, Louis XV, and Louis XVI, Lambesc played an important political role in the history of Provence.
 For a hundred years, 1646 to 1786, the General Assemblies of communities in the country of Provence sat there, which earned the city the name "Versailles Aachen".
 There are still some very beautiful mansions around the city.
 (Hotel de Cadenet Charleval, Laura of Pagy Valbonne, Faudran of Laval, and Saint Chamas).

 Lambesc became a principality in 1688 and remained in the hands of the family of Lorraine de Brionne (1688–1789) until 1789, the year of the French Revolution.

-The outbreak of fever, which broke out in Marseille in 1720, terrorized the whole of Provence.
+The outbreak of fever, which broke out in Marseille in 1720, terrorised the whole of Provence.
 Men were conscious of their impotence before it but took drastic measures to protect themselves.
 Lambesc's population was marked for more than a year as evidenced by the many deliberations between 2 August 1720 and 17 August 1721.
 Preventive measures were taken against the scourge:

 a ban on trade with foreigners, the need to erect fences and barricades to confine the city and suburbs, eviction of a family of 15 in Marseille, designation of a road to allow free movement for foreigners to avoid their contact with Lambescains, construction of walls with lime and sand [...] more than 40 men under the command of the Marquis de La Barben, to purchase 80 pounds of drugs and medicines, fines given to anyone who opens the doors and windows closed, [...] foreign provision of a line of six soldiers in the direction of Saint-Cannat, another line towards Taillades and another towards the path of Berre, security provided by the bourgeois guard.